joshuah/sol-redis-pool/README.md

 - Added options: 'string_numbers', 'retry_unfulfilled_commands', 'disable_resubscribing', 'rename_commands'
 - Changed minimum redis client version to 2.6.2.
 - Added a reconnecting event.

-0.2.4 - March 19 2016
-- Fixed warnings for issue #14.

-0.2.3 - February 23 2016
-- DB selection performance fix for issues #12 & #13.
-(PuKoren)
-- Added caveat for users who are using the select command after they acquire a connection.

-0.2.2 - November 16 2015
-- Added jslint support (jkernech)
-- Added unit tests and code coverage (jkernech)
-- Updated generic-pool to version 2.2.1.

-0.2.1 - August 19 2015
-- Added DB selection features.
-A default DB can be selected by adding "a {db: X} object to the redisOptions.
-There is also a new .aquireDb(callback, db, [priority]) function that can be used to select a DB wher aquiring an object from the pool.
-These changes introduce additional SELECT commands to your pooled connections.
-- The release function automatically executes a select command before releasing the redis connection back to the pool.
-This prevents a connection to an unknown DB being released and then aquired.
-- Added a new example script for database selection.
-See db-select.js...

-0.2.0 - July 31 2014
-- A complete rewrite of the module with breaking changes.
-- Supports additional **node_redis** options.
-- Supports additional **generic-pool** options.
-- The pool now supports optional priority queueing.
-This becomes relevant when no resources are available and the caller has to wait.
-- Redis client client error events are now emitted from the Pool.
-This allows the connection pool to auto reconnect to the redis database properly.

-0.1.4 - July 28 2014
-- Pinned generic-pool version 2.1.0 in package.json.
-Thanks to David Aebersold for tagging pull request.

-0.1.3 - September 16 2013
-- Fixed a bug in how authentication is handled.
-Updated the documentation to reflect changes.

-0.1.2 - March 03 2013
-- Added Unix socket support by setting the unix_socket option.